SIR Epidemics on Evolving Erd\H{o}s-R\'enyi Graphs: Approximations of the SIR- process by differential equations

 \section{Approximations of the SIR-$\omega$ process by differential equations}

-The proof of Theorem \ref{limitode} is based on Dykin's formula applied to the construction of the SIR-$\omega$ model using Poisson processes in Section \ref{s:construct}.
-Dykin's formula says that, if $V(t)$ is a Markov chain, then for any function $f$ in the domain of $L$, is a martingale, where $L$ is the Markov generator for $V(t)$.
+The proof of the convergences in Theorem \ref{limitode} is based on the general strategy of tightness and uniqueness argument.
+The starting point is the Dynkin's formula (see, e.g., Chapter 4, Proposition 1.7 in \cite{MR838085}), which says that, if $V(t)$ is a Markov chain, then for any function $f$ in the domain of $L$ (the Markov generator for $V(t)$), we have